INFORMATION & TRAINING

 What is parental alienation?

-Parental alienation is defined as a condition, it usually occurs in divorce, separation and child contact issues.
-It is the destruction of a relationship between parent and child.
-The child or children ally themselves strongly with one parent (the preferred parent) and rejects the relationship with the other parent (the alienated parent) without legitimate justification.
+Parental alienation is defined as a ‘condition’.
+This condition usually occurs in divorce, separation and child contact issues.
+More precisely, it is the destruction of a relationship between parent and child.
+Often, the children align themselves strongly with one parent (the preferred parent) whilst rejecting the other parent (the alienated parent) without legitimate justification.
+The result is the child’s core attachment towards the targeted parent being severely disrupted.

-It involves a set of coercive and controlling behaviours that lead to a child emotionally cutting off from a “good enough” parent who poses no safeguarding risk to them.
-It is a form of domestic abuse involving the psychological manipulation of a child into showing unwarranted fear, disrespect or hostility towards the targeted parent and/or their other family members.
+Parental alienation involves a set of coercive and controlling behaviours that lead to a child emotionally cutting off from a “good enough” parent who poses no safeguarding risk to them.
+It is a form of domestic abuse involving the psychological manipulation and splitting of a child.
+Consequently, the child may show unwarranted fear, disrespect or hostility towards the targeted parent and/or other family members.

 Change has to come

-This process leads to a tragic outcome when the child and the alienated parent, who previously had a loving and mutually satisfying relationship, lose the nurture and joy of that relationship for many years and perhaps for their lifetimes.
+The process of alienating a child from the other parent leads to tragic outcomes for both the child and the alienated parent, who previously had a loving and mutually satisfying relationship.
+They lose the nurture and joy of that relationship for many years and perhaps for a lifetime.

-Currently, the UK family court system and its government agencies neglect or refuse to acknowledge this form of abuse and damaging psychological issue in our society, which continues to destroy families and cause serious mental health problems for children, non-resident parents and their extended families.
+Currently, the UK family court system and its government agencies neglect or refuse to acknowledge this form of abuse and damaging psychological issue in our society.
+Consequently, families are destroyed and children develop serious mental health problems.
+It seriously impacts non-resident parents, grandparents and other extended family members.

 A five-factor model has been developed by leading psychologists in the field of Parental Alienation.
-This is to help identify the presence and indicators in this form of psychological abuse.
+This model, developed by Dr Amy Baker and colleagues, is often used to help identify the presence and indicators in this form of child psychological abuse and Intimate Partner Violence.
 These include:

 • Contact refusal.